-**After a five-year successful re-start of Antioch College, Mark Roosevelt began his presidency at St. John's College in Santa Fe, New Mexico in January 2016.
-Dr. Thomas Manley will begin his tenure as Antioch College president on March 1, 2016.**
+**After a five-year successful re-start of Antioch College by former president, Mark Roosevelt, Dr. Thomas Manley began his tenure as Antioch College president on March 1, 2016.**

 Dr. Thomas "Tom" Manley brings to Antioch more than 35 years of experience helping individuals and organizations unleash their intellectual and creative powers through education.
 President of Pacific Northwest College of Art (PNCA) since 2003, he is credited for a turnaround that cemented PNCA’s position as Portland’s most well-rounded, diverse and most established arts institution.
 Among his milestones at PNCA are a successful brick-and-mortar expansion and cultivation of the largest gift to an arts organization in Oregon’s history.